surajp/universalmock/README.md

 3. If you use `withParamTypes` for setting up the mock, you need to use it for verification and fetching method arguments as well.
 4. It is highly recommended that you always verify the mocked method call counts to insulate against typos in method names being mocked and any future refactoring.
 5. The glaring limitation in the current version is the inability to mock methods with exact arguments, so this may not work if that's what you're looking to do.
+6. Although it is not recommended to test async behavior in unit tests since that is a platform feature, the library does support it.

 ## Contributions